 Be sure to include a cover letter with your CV

-Major successes, projects or achievements are a great way to demonstrate your abilities, and any facts and figures you can include to substantiate your statements could make you appeal more to a perspective employer.
+Major successes, projects or achievements are a great way to demonstrate your abilities, and any facts and figures you can include to substantiate your statements could make you appeal more to a prospective employer.